True of False: The Rogue Ohio Power Bar is the best value power bar currently on the market.

 As I will outline below, it performs masterfully on squat, bench, and deadlift.
 With multiple finish options available that range in price from $250-$395, the Rogue Ohio Power Bar will meet the needs of just about anyone.

 When it comes to a power bar, knurling plays a very important role due to its influence on your grip.
 It can be the difference in hitting a massive deadlift or missing an attempt all together because of a failed grip.
 Similarly, but to a lesser degree, it can help bar positioning on a back squat.
 It plays an even lesser role on bench, but it’s still a consideration depending on preference in that respect.

 The Ohio Power Bar boasts a tensile strength of 205,000 PSI.
 This is more than enough to indicate a very strong shaft that has no whip.
 You will notice some rather minor flexion with high loads (totally normal), but the shaft is for the most part extremely stiff.
 Insert sexual joke here.
 The bar has a 29mm shaft, which is a perfect diameter for a power bar in my opinion.
-While some will prefer a smaller diameter (28mm-28.5mm) for deadlifting, 29mm is really a great blend for all big three lifts.
 This is of course within the standard IPF bar specs guidelines, which stipulates that a bar must be within 28-29mm in diameter.